tanaikech/UnlockSmartInvoiceManagementWithGeminiAPI/README.md

 - v1.0.2 (July 23, 2024)

   1. On July 23, 2024, I noticed that PDF data could be directly parsed by Gemini API.
 It is considered that this is due to the update by the Google side.
 So, I updated `setBlobs([blob], true)` to `setBlobs([blob], false)` of the method `parseInvoiceByGemini_`.
 By this modification, the PDF blob is directly used with Gemini API.
 [Ref](https://github.com/tanaikech/GeminiWithFiles?tab=readme-ov-file#setblobs)
+- v1.0.3 (August 3, 2024)

+  1. On August 3, 2024, I upated GeminiWithFiles (https://github.com/tanaikech/GeminiWithFiles).
+In this version, PDF data can be processed with Gemini API without async/await.
+So, I updated UnlockSmartInvoiceManagementWithGeminiAPI.

 [TOP](#top)